ChloeCollierAllen/ChloeCollierAllen.github.io/about.md

         class="about-photo"
       />
       <div class="captioned">
-       Chloe volunteering with the Lahontan Audubon Society at the Reno Pride Parade
+       Chloe volunteering with the Lahontan Audubon Society at the 2025 Reno Pride Festival
       </div>
     </div>